kalviumcommunity/S46_Brain_Snapped/readme.md

 ### Social Snapshots
 - Making funny faces at yourself in the mirror.

-Feel free to contribute more peculiar behaviors to this collection!
+>Feel free to contribute more peculiar behaviors to this collection!

-#### Thank You :)
+#### Thank You :D